Emirate of Multan

-The Emirate of Multan was a medieval kingdom in Punjab region in the northwest Indian subcontinent that was centred around city of Multan (present-day Punjab, Pakistan).
-It initially extended towards parts of Kashmir, and included parts of present-day Punjab.
-It was initially ruled by the tribe of Banu Munabbih.
-In 959 CE, Ismailis under the Lodis gained control of the Emirate and in 1010, it was conquered by the Ghaznavid Empire.
+The Emirate of Multan was a medieval emirate centred around the city of Multan in the Punjab region, in the northwest of Indian subcontinent.
+Initially ruled by the clan of Banu Munabbih, in 959 CE, Isma'ilis gained control of the emirate, and in 1010, it was conquered by the Ghaznavid Empire.

 Location

-The Emirate of Multan became independent after Disintegration of Abbasid Caliphate.
-Principally located in Southern Punjab, it bordered Hindu Shahi Kingdom in northern Punjab and Habbarid Emirate at south in Sindh.
+The Emirate of Multan became independent after the disintegration of Abbasid Caliphate.
+The principality located in southern Punjab, bordered the Hindu Shahi kingdom in northern Punjab and Habbari Emirate in the south in Sindh.

 History

+Map of the Abbasid Caliphate in the 850s CE: the Emirate of Multan under Banu Munabbih can be seen in the east.

-Multan along with Sindh came under rule of Muslims by conquest of Umayyad Caliphate under General Muhammad Bin Qasim.
-Over the course of the mid-ninth century, Abbasid authority in Sind gradually waned.
+Multan and Sindh were invaded by the Muslim armies of the Umayyad Caliphate under Muhammad ibn al-Qasim.
+Over the course of the mid-9th century, Abbasid authority in Sind gradually waned.
 As the central government's authority over Sind declined, the region underwent a period of decentralization.
-Multan also became capital of an independent emirate under an Arab tribe Banu Munabbih.
+Multan also became capital of an independent emirate under an Arab tribe, the Banū Munabbih (855–959), also known as the Banū Samāʾ.

-Banu Munabbih (855–959 AD)
+Banu Munabbih (855–959 CE)

-By the mid-800s, the Banu Munabbih (also known as the Banu Sama), who claimed descent from the Prophet Muhammad's Quraysh tribe came to rule Multan, and established the Emirate, which ruled for the next century.
-At the opening of 10th century, Ibn Rusta was first to report a well established Emirate in Multan.
-Muhammad III, whose full name was Muhammad bin al-Qasim bin Munabbih, was reported by Al-Biruni to be the first of the Banu Munabbih (Samid) rulers of Multan - he conquered Multan and issued silver dammas bearing his Hindu epithet "Mihiradeva" ("Sun god") on the reverse.
+By the mid-800s, the Banū Munabbih, who claimed descent from the Quraysh tribe of Muḥammad, became emirs of Multan, ruling it for the next century.
+At the opening of the 10th century, Aḥmad ibn Rusta was the first Persian Muslim geographer to report a well established Emirate in Multan.
+Al-Masudi, who visited Multan after 912, states that the ruler Abu Lahab al-Munabbah bin Asad al-Qarshi was descended from the clan of Usama or Sama bin Lu'ayy bin Ghalib.
+Muḥammad III, whose full name was Muḥammad bin al-Qāsim bin Munabbih, was reported by al-Bīrūnī to be the first of the Banū Munabbih rulers of Multan — he conquered Multan and issued silver dammas bearing his Hindu epithet Mihiradēva ("Sun god") on the reverse.

-During this era, the Multan Sun Temple was noted by the 10th century Arab geographer Al-Muqaddasi to have been located in a most populous part of the city.
-The Hindu temple was noted to have accrued the Muslim rulers large tax revenues, by some accounts up to 30% of the state's revenues.
-During this time, the city's Arabic nickname was Faraj Bayt al-Dhahab, ("Frontier House of Gold"), reflecting the importance of the temple to the city's economy.
+During this era, the Multan Sun Temple was noted by the 10th-century Arab Muslim geographer al-Maqdisī to have been located in a most populous part of the city.
+The Hindu temple was noted to have accrued large tax revenues to the Muslim rulers of Multan, by some accounts up to 30% of the state's revenues.
+During this time, the city's Arabic nickname was Faraj Bayt al-D̲h̲ahab ("Frontier House of Gold"), reflecting the importance of the temple to the city's economy.